jasperyzh/jy.com/src/content/blog/2024/241212-Why I Chose Astro.js for My Web Development Journey.md

 ---
 pubDate: 241212
-title: Why I Chose Astro.js for My Web Development Journey
+title: "Why I Chose Astro.js for My Web Development Journey"
-description: Astro.js - A fast, scalable, and eco-friendly web framework.
-Build performant, SEO-optimized static sites with minimal JavaScript and flexible features.
-tags: ["WebDevelopment", "FrontendDevelopment", "AstroJS"]
+description: "An exploration of Astro.js's benefits for content-focused websites, comparing it with other frameworks and explaining why it's ideal for modern web development."
+tags: ["Web Development", "Astro.js", "JavaScript", "Performance"]
 draft: 0
+thumbnail: "/img/placeholder.png"
+category: "Web Development"
 ---

 Astro.js has become my go-to framework for creating performant, scalable, and content-focused websites.
 Its static-first approach, combined with minimal JavaScript and flexibility, aligns perfectly with my goals of building fast, SEO-friendly, and sustainable projects.
-Here's why Astro.js stands out and how I’m using it in my web development journey.
+Here's why Astro.js stands out and how I'm using it in my web development journey.

 ## What Makes Astro.js the Perfect Choice for Me?

 When searching for a static site generator, I wanted something simple and lightweight—free of unnecessary bloat, routers, or framework-specific dependencies.
 I initially considered Gridsome and Jekyll, but their support had waned by the time I found them.
 Fortunately, I discovered Astro.js.

-Astro’s philosophy of building static sites by default, with the option to add JavaScript only when needed, was exactly what I was looking for.
+Ast's philosophy of building static sites by default, with the option to add JavaScript only when needed, was exactly what I was looking for.
 This modular, "only-add-what-you-need" approach ensures every site is fast, efficient, and easy to maintain.

 ## Key Features of Astro.js